Awe (film): Themes

 The film deals with mental illness, abuse, gender and sexuality.
-Kali (played by Kajal Aggarwal), is the main protagonist who is suffering from multiple personality disorder, in the end of the film.
+Kali (played by Kajal Aggarwal), is the main protagonist who is suffering from multiple personality disorder, at the end of the film.
 MPD is a mental illness characterized by alternating between multiple personality states and memory loss.

-The concept of lesbianism portrayed in the film, became a popular topic, since Telugu films were subjected to strict censor formalities, while portraying lesbianism in films.
+The concept of lesbianism portrayed in the film, became a popular topic since Telugu films were subjected to strict censor formalities while portraying lesbianism in films.
 Affair is the first Telugu film to portray lesbianism.
 However, it did not have a theatrical release, since the CBFC refused to approve the film.
 It was directly released on YouTube.
 The film was withdrawn and sent back to the Censor Board.
 But later it was released uncut.
 The Supreme Court of India invalidated part of Section 377 of the Indian Penal Code making homosexuality legal in India in September 2018.

-In an interview with Haricharan Pudipeddi of Hindustan Times, Nithya Menen stated that "When Prashant pitched the character, I was absolutely excited.
-As artistes, we come across many stories but something like Awe doesn't come often; it's rare.
+In an interview with Haricharan Pudipeddi of Hindustan Times, Nithya Menen stated "When Prashant pitched the character, I was excited.
+As artists, we come across many stories but something like Awe doesn't come often; it's rare.
 I didn't see it as a lesbian character.
 I accepted the offer because I thought it'd be exciting and challenging.
 I love doing different, edgy roles."